The do’s and don’ts of storing (one of) your most precious achievements.

 Traveling with breastmilk can be stressful, especially when you are pumping on the go.
 The saying goes, “there’s no use crying over spilled milk” but any mama who has spilled her freshly pumped or defrosted milk knows that does not apply to breast milk.

-Both Willow Go and Willow 3.0 are equipped with milk containers that make transferring milk from your pump a breeze.
-Willow 3.0 gives the added bonus of 360º leak-proof mobility, so you don’t have to worry about spills, unlatching, or really anything that feels restrictive!
+All Willow pumps are equipped with milk containers that make transferring milk from your pump a breeze.
+Willow 360 gives the added bonus of 360º leak-proof mobility, so you don’t have to worry about spills, unlatching, or really anything that feels restrictive!

 Don’t believe us?
 See for yourself why Willow stands out from the crowd!